Cheryl Burton: Accomplishments/Volunteer Work

-Burton was the first recipient of the 2005 "Sisters in the Spirit" Award; a religious award.
+Burton was the first recipient of the 2005 "Sisters in the Spirit" Award, a religious award.
 She was also the recipient of the 2009 Procter & Gamble Award for her outstanding community service.
 In 2008, Burton won the NABJ (National Association of Black Journalist) Salute to Excellence International.
 In the year of 2004 and 2005, she was honored with the Thurgood Marshall Award.
-Also in 2004, the Chicago Association of Black Journalist (CABJ) honored Burton with the Russ Ewing Award for her coverage on the E2 nightclub tragedy.
+Also in 2004, the Chicago Association of Black Journalist (CABJ) honored Burton with the Russ Ewing Award for her coverage of the E2 nightclub tragedy.
 In 1998, she was honored for her profession with the Kizzy Image and Achievement Award.
-Burton received the Phenomenal Woman Award in 1997, and she was also awarded CABJ for coverage on the Million Man March.
+Burton received the Phenomenal Woman Award in 1997, and she was also awarded CABJ for coverage of the Million Man March.
 Burton volunteer for the Boys & Girls Clubs of America.
-She is also public speaker for the students of the Chicago Public Schools.
+She is also a public speaker for the students of the Chicago Public Schools.
 She is a participant in the Rush-Presbyterian/St. Luke's fashion show.
 Burton is also a board member of the Life with Lupus Guild.

 Personal

 Burton has been married once and has no children.
 From 1986 until 1995, Burton was married to ABC 7 sports reporter Jim Rose.
-Rose, who had been dating Burton when she was a Chicago Bears cheerleader, surprised her with a diamond engagement ring on the Friday night before Super Bowl XX in New Orleans.
-Rose popped the question aboard the President riverboat, scene of a pep rally party for the Bears.
-Burton, who had finished a dance number with the Honey Bears, was sitting with Rose under the moonlight when he reached into his pocket for the ring.
-Rose, quite the romantic, had timed the proposal to come a year after the couple's first date.
-That, coincidentally, happened to be at a Super Bowl XIX party in Chicago.
+Rose, who had been dating Burton when she was a Chicago Bears cheerleader, proposed on the Friday night before Super Bowl XX in New Orleans.

 On April 23, 2008, Burton, along with 4 others (5 separate attacks), was injured after a man punched them in the head or face.
 28-year-old Gregory Perdue went on a fist-throwing rampage down a sidewalk in downtown Chicago.
 Burton was hit while on her dinner break.
 She was walking near Washington St. and State Street when she was hit in the head by what she thought was a bullet.
 She was however, hit by a punch in the head from Perdue which knocked her to the ground.
 An X-ray and CAT Scan revealed no severe damage, but she said she suffered from headaches for months following the attack.
 At the trial, Perdue's attorney said Perdue was schizophrenic.
 Perdue was found not guilty on five counts of aggravated battery.
 The judge instead remanded Perdue to the state Department of Mental Health until April 2015.